Tech-at-DU/INT-1.2-AND-INT-2.2-Winter-Intensive/README.md

 ## Course Description

-You’ll work by yourself to design, code, and ship your own new app or website.
+You’ll work by yourself (or in a group) to design, code, and ship your own new app or website.
 This product (app or website) will be part of your project “portfolio” that employers will eventually look at when hiring.
-On **Friday, we’ll pitch** our product to classmates.
+On **the last day of intensive, you’ll pitch** your product to classmates.

 **INT 1.2** is for Juniors while **INT 2.2** is for Seniors.
 Students will work on similar skills with different evaluation criteria and expectations.